 They say that music imitates life.
 Sometimes it’s the other way around.
 We all know of various connections our music has with the things around us.
 Some things just happen naturally and can readily be interpreted as song.
 Perhaps the rustle of the wind through the trees might be heard as applause for the voice of the songbirds.. and how they love to sing.
 We know that most creatures are capable of song, not only our feathered friends but mammals, plants, as well as sea creatures.
 To be honest, one hasn’t heard a true quality composition until closely listening to life in a forest, insect mating rituals or even the beauty of an undersea whale song.
 We aren’t the only beings making music.
-We put it to print and invent instruments to make up for our imperfections of tone creation.
+We invent instruments to make up for our imperfections of tone creation.
 Even computers have nothing on nature; it’s natural.
 Left: The Nightinggale sings an impressive morning song.
 This songbird can reach tones so high that they are inaudible to the human ear.

 In a far away place crashing waves of the sea tumble over one another in steady rhythm with a full moon above and the sands below creating a melancholy song of seduction against its shores.
 Steady yet gentle breezes join as embellishments which wail into the darkness.
 She answers again and again drawing back in repetition as many compositions do.
 Its just one of the many songs of the Earth in which we are blessed to treasure our short time here.
 Look around.
 Can you find any naturally occurring musical rhythms or harmonies?
-I bet you won’t have to look very far.
+In the Rocky Mountains they say that music helps trees grow.
 Naturally occurring music is a fascination of life.
 Listen for it.
 Video right: Listen to the rhythm of ocean breezes and rolling waves sounding along the seashore.

 There is definitely something supernatural in this world and music certainly has its effect.
 “For every action there must be an equal and opposite reaction.”
 Newton’s Law of Motion was never more true in response to the voice of music.
 It all comes back and it has to mean something.
-I myself have heard the mockingbird performing the exact sequence of my automobile alarm.
-So who’s the real copycat?
-Easy one for me.
+I have heard mockingbirds performing the exact sequence of my automobile alarm.
+Who’s the real copycat?